-- Avoid the drugs and foods that cause hemolysis (inevitable). - Vaccination against some common pathogens (e.g. Hepatitis A and Hepatitis B) may prevent infection-induced attacks. - In the acute phase of hemolysis, blood transfusions might be necessary, or even dialysis in acute renal failure. - Blood transfusion is an important symptomatic measure, as the transfused red cells are generally not G6PD deficient and will live a normal lifespan in the recipient's circulation. - Some patients may benefit from splenectomy as this is an important site of red cell destruction. - Folic acid should be used in any disorder featuring a high red cell turnover. - Antioxidants as vitamin E and selenium.
+- Avoid the drugs and foods that cause hemolysis (inevitable). - Vaccination against some common pathogens (e.g. Hepatitis A and Hepatitis B) may prevent infection-induced attacks. - In the acute phase of hemolysis, blood transfusions might be necessary because RBCs are not G6PD deficient and will live normal life span in the circulation of the recipient, or even dialysis in acute renal failure.

-Figure 13.11 Heinz bodies in erythrocytes of patient with G6PD deficiency
+Heinz bodies in erythrocytes of patient with G6PD deficiency